 Although technically not a snack, Binggrae’s banana milk is so famous that it definitely deserves to be mentioned.
 And it’s also commonly consumed along with other Korean snacks.

 Korean banana milk is a banana-flavored milk that was first introduced in 1974 by Korean food brand Binggrae.
 It contains milk, sugar, banana juice, carotene, and artificial flavors.
 The milk is light, less creamy, and not too sweet.
-It also comes in other flavors like melon, strawberry, and sweet potato.

 The banana milk’s bulky, hexagon-shaped plastic bottle was designed after Korea’s traditional jar.
 There are other banana-flavored milks in Korea but Binggrae’s 40-year old beverage remains the most popular.